testsigmahq/testsigma-docs/src/pages/docs/elements/android-apps/overview.md

 These elements can be captured in 2 different ways in Testsigma:

 1. Manual creation: Here, you manually give the details of the element to create them.
 See [creating elements manually](https://testsigma.com/docs/elements/android-apps/create-manually/).
-2. Via mobile inspector: Here, you access your application’s UI via the mobile inspector and inspect the elements that you want to capture.
-See [capturing elements using Mobile Inspector](https://testsigma.com/docs/elements/android-apps/capture-single-element/).
+2. Via mobile test recorder: Here, you access your application’s UI via the mobile test recorder and inspect the elements that you want to capture.
+See [capturing elements using Mobile test recorder](https://testsigma.com/docs/elements/android-apps/capture-single-element/).

 Testsigma supports 5 locator types to identify these elements for your automated tests: